- Architect In Charge:Rizvi Hassan

 - City:Teknaf Upazila

 Text description provided by the architects.
-Rohingya refugees have been fighting with vulnerabilities in terms of basic shelter, health, nutrition and emotional state for a quite while now.
-One of the largest and most dense camps have become temporary home of almost a million refugees.
+Rohingya refugees have been fighting with vulnerabilities in terms of basic shelter, health, nutrition, and emotional state for a quiet while now.
+One of the largest and most dense camps has become the temporary home of almost a million refugees.
 That includes hundreds & thousands of young minds who are going through the most vital changes in terms of age and current state.

 Materials used in Safe Space for Women & Girls are very basic and available nearby.
-Untreated bamboo (as built on emergency basis and will decay in few years and need to be replaced with treated bamboo) as structure, straw/hay with tarpaulin as roofing material (requires change in 1 year interval and can be replaced with alternative durable materials for longer use).
-The site falls within a cyclone prone area and so we had to avoid materials that can be hazardous during cyclone.
+Untreated bamboo (as built on an emergency basis and will decay in few years and need to be replaced with treated bamboo) as structure, straw/hay with tarpaulin as a roofing material (requires a change in the 1-year interval and can be replaced with alternative durable materials for longer use).
+The site falls within a cyclone-prone area and so we had to avoid materials that can be hazardous during a cyclone.

-It is also very near to Asian elephant habitat and one can often see elephants getting down from the hills at the backgrounds.
+It is also very near to the Asian elephant habitat and one can often see elephants getting down from the hills in the backgrounds.
 The material and exterior scheme avoids disturbance for elephants.
-Power of form is universal and timeless.
+The power of form is universal and timeless.
 A very basic introvert court ensures privacy & freedom for women of comparatively a conservative society.
 The interior court connects the surrounding rooms into one space.
 The activity space & rooms are comparatively smaller than other centers but openings towards the courtyard give the essence of a larger space.